samullen/presentations/the_problem_with_legacy_code/presentation.md

 ![left fit](nervous_system.png)

+^
-^ So it could tell you when part of it was damaged?
+- So it could tell you when part of it was damaged?
-^ Or wasn't communicating to other areas correctly?
+- Or wasn't communicating to other areas correctly?
-^ we'll talk about that in a bit
+- This is why we write tests.
+Tests give our software a nervous system
-^ If you're code is complicated and brittle, what's going to happen to your development speed?
+- If you're code is complicated and brittle, what's going to happen to your development speed?

 ---

 # Legacy Code Slows Development

 ![](slomo_punch.jpg)

-^ Am I telling you anything you didn't already know?

 ---